HealthyHoof.com

 So, why are the significant majority of our young, athletic, well bred, carefully conditioned, trained, protected & maintained horses routinely diagnosed as lame or unsound?

 Do all of these great horses have "bad legs" or "bad feet"?
+Are our breeding programs THAT inferior that feet regularly give out?

 Why are we content laying this burden at the doorstep of our breeders?
 Why is it so easy to believe that horses are bred to have poor hoof quality?